Deeshura/Mega_Stones/README.md

 # Mega Stones
  Adds Mega Stones and Mega Evolution to PMDO.
-By using a Mega Stone, you can Mega Evolve, becoming stronger for a temporary period of time.
+By using a Mega Stone, your team members can Mega Evolve, becoming stronger for a temporary period of time.
 However, each use of a Mega Stone drains your belly somewhat, so be careful!

 ## TODO
  * Refine graphics, adding in the Mega Evolution insignia and changing the lightning to a purple color.